Christmas can be a stressful time of year. Buying the presents, getting the dinner ready on time and avoiding a family row over Brexit can be tricky.

 he action-packed series will introduce terrifying new monsters alongside the return of some familiar but not so friendly faces…Bradley Walsh, Mandip Gill and Tosin Cole also return as the Doctor's latest companions.

-Gavin and Stacey Christmas Special – BBC One - Christmas Day
+Gavin and Stacey Christmas Special – BBC One - Catch up on BBC iPlayer

 GAV-A-LAH!
 SMITHY!
 OOH – NESSA!
 Yes, it really is back.
 The much-loved and much-missed sitcom is returning for a one-off Christmas special.